Ybatuhan-EcoBooster/Enhancing-Finance-and-Accounting-Education-Through-Python-Programming/README.md

        - 📑[Financial Statements Applications Analysis](https://github.com/Ybatuhan-EcoBooster/Enhancing-Finance-and-Accounting-Education-Through-Python-Programming/blob/main/FinancialFormulas/Financial_formulas.ipynb)
 7. **🗃Capstone Project**
      -  🗂[Real Life Case Studies](https://github.com/Ybatuhan-EcoBooster/Enhancing-Finance-and-Accounting-Education-Through-Python-Programming/tree/main/Reallife_Case_Study_and_big_data)
+          ‼️ Please use the note link for reaching project solution and data sets

 ## 🧭Beneficiary of The Project
 > By providing finance and accounting students with useful Python programming skills, the project's implementation will aim to empower them and boost their employability, academic performance, productivity, and career prospects.
 It helps students individually as well as having larger effects on the financial industry and the economy as a whole.